nighthawk/nelly-care/src/content/faq.md

 ​
 ## How do I know my child will be safe?
 Safety is my top priority:
-- I maintain a 1:4 ratio for close supervision.
+- I maintain close supervision and adhere to minimum child ratio requirements.
 - Children wear high-visibility vests and trackers (with parental consent).
 - I carry a fully stocked first aid kit and am trained in First Aid, CPR, Asthma and Anaphylaxis Management.
 - I also hold a current Working with Children Check and Police Check.